Please note our new clinical location. For directions or questions, please call 215-662-8777.

 The Department of Family Medicine’s involvement in public health has greatly strengthened their work in communities, with a major focus on partnering with organizations in urban Philadelphia neighborhoods.
 They have strong link with a broad partnership program at the Sayre High School in West Philadelphia, where the Sayre Health Center, a student-based Federally Qualified Health Center (FQHC) is located.

-Our mission is to delivery equitable, high quality, and high value primary care by:
+Our mission is to deliver equitable, high quality, and high value primary care by: